Umuzi-org/tech-department/content/projects/basic-unit-test-mocks-kata/_index.md

 ## Set up

 Step 1 is to sign up for [SendinBlue](https://www.sendinblue.com/).
 You can sign up for the free plan.
 Once you are logged in click on the "Transactional" tab at the top of the page.
-You'll see some DMTP settings.
+You'll see some SMTP settings.
 It'll look something like this:

 ```
 SMTP server: smtp-relay.sendinblue.com